Skip to main content

 You open an application on your phone, a seamless interface of glass and light.
 With a few taps, you record the nuances of your day ∞ the quality of your sleep, the timing of your cycle, the subtle shifts in your energy levels.
 These data points feel personal, ephemeral.

 They are, however, more than just entries in a digital diary.
 Each input is a biological signal, a digital echo of the complex, rhythmic interplay of hormones that governs your internal world.
-This continuous stream of information paints an intimate portrait of your endocrine system, creating a that is as unique to you as your own fingerprint.
+This continuous stream of information paints an intimate portrait of your endocrine system, creating a digital phenotype that is as unique to you as your own fingerprint.

 It is a resource of immense personal value, a map to understanding the intricate machinery of your own body.
 The integrity of this map is paramount.

-It establishes a clear mandate for the developers of wellness applications and other services that fall outside the traditional protections of the Health Insurance Portability and Accountability Act (HIPAA).
+It establishes a clear mandate for the developers of wellness applications and other digital health services that fall outside the traditional protections of the Health Insurance Portability and Accountability Act (HIPAA).
 Should a breach occur, these companies are legally obligated to provide prompt and clear notification to you, the FTC, and sometimes, the media.
 This transparency is foundational to maintaining trust in the digital tools we use to better understand our own physiology.

 What Constitutes a Breach under the Rule